-Name Fees (1) earned (\$) Share- based awards (\$) Option-based awards (2) (\$) Non-equity incentive plan compensation (\$) Pension value (\$) All other Compensation (\$) Total (\$) Adrian R. Calvert Nil Nil Nil Nil Nil Nil Nil Geoffrey Chater (1) Nil Nil Nil Nil Nil Nil Nil Christopher B. Jones Nil Nil Nil Nil Nil Nil Nil Andre Gauthier (1) Nil Nil Nil Nil Nil Nil Nil William C. Steers (2) Nil Nil 45,340 Nil Nil Nil 45,340
+Name Fees earned (\$) Share- based awards (\$) Option-based awards (\$) Non-equity incentive plan compensation (\$) Pension value (\$) All other Compensation (\$) Total (\$)

+Adrian R. Calvert(1) 0 0 0 0 0 0 0

+Christopher B. Jones 0 0 11,140 0 0 0 11,140

+William C. Steers 0 0 11,140 0 0 0 11,140

+Stephen M. Yuzpe (2) 0 0 22,281 0 0 0 22,281

-- (1) Mr. Chater and Mr. Gauthier did not stand for re-election at the Corporation's last annual general meeting held on May 25, 2016. - (2) Mr. Steers was elected as a director at the Corporation's last annual general meeting held on May 25, 2016.
+- (1) Mr. Calvert resigned as a director of the Corporation on November 13, 2019. - (2) Mr. Yuzpe was appointed as a director of the Corporation on November 13, 2019.

 The Corporation has calculated the "grant date fair value" amounts in the 'Option-based Awards' column using the Black-Scholes model, a mathematical valuation model that ascribes a value to a stock option based on a number of factors in valuing the option-based awards, including the exercise price of the options, the price of the underlying security on the date the option was granted, and assumptions with respect to the volatility of the price of the underlying security and the risk-free rate of return.
 Calculating the value of stock options using this methodology is very different from a simple "in-the-money" value calculation.
 Stock options that are well out-of-the-money can still have a significant "grant date fair value" based on a Black-Scholes valuation.
 Accordingly, caution must be exercised in comparing grant date fair value amounts with cash compensation or an in-the-money option value calculation.
 The total compensation shown in the last column is the total compensation of each director reported in other columns.
-The value of the in-the-money options currently held by each director (based on Common Share price less option exercise price) is set forth in the 'Value of Unexercised in-the-money Options' column of the "Outstanding Share-Based and Option-Based Awards" table below.
+The value of the in-the-money options currently held by each director (based on Share price less option exercise price) is set forth in the 'Value of Unexercised in-the-money Options' column of the "Outstanding Share-Based and Option-Based Awards" table below.